alx-xlx/Tools-Collection/README.md

 [InstagramBot-GUI-Python](https://github.com/alx-xlx/InstagramBot-GUI-Python.git) - Fully automated "Instagram Bot" with Graphical User Interface & Multi tasking.
 Written in Python with PyQt4/PySide

+## Utility

+[AskAdmin](https://www.sordum.org/7941/askadmin-v1-7/) - AskAdmin is designed to restrict an Application a Folder or a File, ideal for those who have small children or for Computer used in business

+[Reduce Memory](https://www.sordum.org/9197/reduce-memory-v1-3/) - Removes as many pages as possible from the working set of the specified process.

+[RaTool](https://www.sordum.org/8104/ratool-v1-3-removable-access-tool/) - Removable Access Tool, have full control over USB devices (Allow/Block READ & WRITE)

+[Window TopMost Control](https://www.sordum.org/9182/window-topmost-control-v1-2/) - Some Windows Applications doesn’t offer an option to make itself topmost , that is to keep it above all other windows

+[dir2html [PAID]](https://www.arclab.com/en/dir2html/) - Create a HTML Index of your
+Files and Folders

+[snap2html [FREE]](https://www.rlvision.com/snap2html/about.php) - Create folder listings and save as HTML

 ## TOR

 [onion-link-list](https://github.com/DanWin/onion-link-list) - A set of scripts to list tor hidden services